 The excrement of cockroaches is black and sticky.
 Small roaches will leave fecal matter that looks like black pepper.
 American cockroaches leave larger feces that are sometimes mistaken for mouse droppings.
 You'll find this waste matter in concealed spaces within secluded locations.
 Search dark, humid areas first.

 The exoskeletons of cockroaches are pale, tan, or brown, depending on the age of the roach.
 You'll find these in tight and compressed spaces.

 The egg pouches (ootheca) of cockroaches look like little pouches.
 They are dark brown or a dark reddish-brown.
 You may find them intact, or you may only find the hollow husks.
 If you find husks that are an orangish color, those are the oothecae of German cockroaches, the worst structure-infesting pests in the world.

 When you do your inspection, you need to move things and look underneath things.
 Cockroaches have a penchant for hiding under rugs, mats, appliances, boxes, boards, and many other items.

 If you find cockroach activity in your home, it is best to have a licensed pest professional address your infestation.
 Cockroaches are notorious for evading conventional treatments.
 Pest professionals use industry-established methods and products to ensure complete elimination.

 Roach Control In Nassau County

 If you live in Nassau County, you can count on the team at Parkway Pest Services to evaluate your cockroach infestation and select appropriate treatments to arrest your infestation.
 Reach out to us today and tell us about your roach problem.
-We can help you get control of roaches and protect your health and property from the harmful impact of ongoing cockroach infestation.
+We can help you get control of roaches and protect your health and property from the harmful impact of an ongoing cockroach infestation.